LilithElina/CPANG19/pages/learning_objective.md

 Exercises:

 - Run an assembler on a trivial (but real) data set and visualize the result with [Bandage](https://github.com/rrwick/Bandage).
-(TODO: which data?)
 - Write a script to count the contigs and edges in a GFA format output from this assembly process.

 #### Collections of haplotypes